yuhaoz2/yuhaoz2.github.io/content/publication/zhang-2023-reachability/index.md

 ---
-title: 'Reachability analysis and safety verification of neural feedback systems via hybrid zonotopes'
+title: 'Reachability Analysis and Safety Verification of Neural Feedback Systems via Hybrid Zonotopes'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here